-Imitation is more common than you might think.
+Imitation is more common than you might think

-These patterns can included subtle changes in mannerisms, posture, and yes, speech, and the majority of the time we’re not even aware we’re doing it.
+These patterns can include subtle changes in mannerisms, posture, and yes, speech, and the majority of the time we’re not even aware we’re doing it.
 According to experts, humans imitate incessantly because we want to empathize with those around us.
 And studies have shown that we’ll tend to imitate the accent of the person we’re speaking with, which can sometimes be embarrassing!

-Your surroundings play a big role.
+Your surroundings play a big role

 Let’s say you grew up around monolinguals and in a culture where learning or speaking more than one language wasn’t the norm.
 It’s much more likely you’ll struggle with accents when you do decide to learn a language, simply because your ear isn’t trained to pick up on them (and therefore you can’t really tell if you’re doing the accent correctly or not).
-People who have grown up in multicultural societies where many language form a part of their daily lives find it easier to recreate accents and mimic the way others speak.
+People who have grown up in multicultural societies where many languages form a part of their daily lives find it easier to recreate accents and mimic the way others speak.

-Take note of how native speakers talk.
+Take note of how native speakers talk

 The more you listen to a foreign language, the more naturally the intonation becomes.
 You can actually train your ear at any point in life to pick up on accents, it just takes a bit more dedication if you’ve never really listened to foreign languages before.
 Make sure you pay close attention to how native speakers talk, whether it’s in movies, TV series, or in real life.

 Watch how they move their mouths, the shapes they make with their lips, and the words they use.
 Don’t just stop with the language though, take note of their body language too!
-After all, in most cultures the entire body is used as a way to communicate, and gesticulating is often a big part of speaking (and will make you feel more like a local).
+After all, in most cultures, the entire body is used as a way to communicate, and gesticulating is often a big part of speaking (and will make you feel more like a local).
 Go home and mimic all this in front of the mirror.
 You might feel silly, but over time it will come more, and more naturally.

-Put your passion in play.
+Put your passion into play

-If you enjoy learning the language, and aren’t afraid to put it into practice, you’ll gain so much more from the experience (and improve that accent a lot quicker) than if you spend one tedious hour after another rolling your ‘r’ alone in your room.
+If you enjoy learning the language and aren’t afraid to put it into practice, you’ll gain so much more from the experience (and improve that accent a lot quicker) than if you spend one tedious hour after another rolling your ‘r’ alone in your room.
 Remember: perfecting your accent is something that cannot be achieved in isolation.
-So don’t be afraid to put yourself out there and let your passion for the language show!
+So, don’t be afraid to put yourself out there and let your passion for the language show!
 You may wind up surprised at your own abilities.

 Do you have any suggestions to help language learners acquire new accents?
 Share your tips with us in the comments section!